awslabs/graphstorm/docs/source/configuration/configuration-run.rst

     - Yaml: ``alpha_l2norm: 0.00001``
     - Argument: ``--alpha-l2norm 0.00001``
     - Default value: ``0.0``
-- **num-ffn-layers-in-input**: Graphstorm provides this argument as an option to increase the size of the parameters in the input layer.
-This argument will add MLP layers after the computing the embeddings.
-It accepts the integers greater than zero.
-Generally, embeds = MLP(embeds) in the input layer in the GNN.
-If the input here is n, it could add n MLP layer here. ffn stands for freeforward network.
+- **num_ffn_layers_in_input**: Graphstorm provides this argument as an option to increase the size of the parameters in the input layer.
+This argument will add an MLP layer after computing the input embeddings for each node type.
+It accepts an integer greater than zero.
+Generally, embeds = MLP(embeds) for each node type in the input layer.
+If the input is *n*, it could add *n* Feedforward neural network layers in the MLP.
     - Yaml: ``num_ffn_layers_in_input: 1``
     - Argument: ``--num-ffn-layers-in-input 1``
     - Default value: ``0``